1KitCat1/desirium-contract/README.md

 pub fn donate(ctx: Context<Donate>, amount: u64) -> Result<()>
 ```
 Allows users to donate tokens to a wishlist.
 The function:
-- Verifies that the token being donated matches the wishlist's accepted token
+- Verifies that the token being donated matches the wishlist's accepted token (*token_mint* parameter)
 - Checks that the donor has sufficient balance
 - Transfers tokens from the donor to the platform account
 - Updates the wishlist's total donation count